Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 You must see…

-• The Basilique Cathédrale Notre-Dame d’Amiens, a UNESCO World Heritage site whose Gothic façade and impressive stained glass windows are magnificent.
+• The Basilique Cathédrale Notre -Dame d’Amiens, a Gothic Cathedral with a magnificent façade and impressive stained glass windows and now protected as a UNESCO World Heritage site.

 • Saint-Leu medieval district, whose small colorful houses line the canals, with water-side cafés and restaurants and a beautiful view of the Cathedral from Pont de la Dodane bridge.

-• The House of Jules Verne has been turned into a museum that displays his collection of books from famous writers and an odd assortment of flying machines.
+• The House of Jules Verne, in which he wrote most of his “Extraordinary Voyages” between 1882 and 1900.
+It, has been turned into a museum that displays his collection of books from famous writers and an odd assortment of flying machines.

-• Les Hortillonages are floating marsh gardens that can only be visited by a special type of boat that has been used to traverse the marshes since medieval times.
+• Les Hortillonnages are floating marsh gardens that can only be visited by a special type of boat that has been used in the marshes since the Middle Ages.

 • Samara Prehistoric Park just outside Amiens will take you over 600,000 years back in time.
-The Bronze Age riverside village was discovered by archaeologists and is now a living museum set in over 5.5 hectares of wetland.
+The Bronze Age riverside village is now a living museum set in over 5.5 hectares of wetland.

-This little cake is different from the traditional colorful macaron and is made with almond paste, eggs, sugar, honey, and vanilla.
+This little cake is different from the traditional colorful macaron we know and love and is made with almond paste, eggs, sugar, honey, and vanilla.
 The bite-sized cakes are crispy on top and soft inside and are the perfect accompaniment to a good cup of coffee.

 You can’t miss… Chroma, ‘the cathedral in color’

-Each year, from 15 June-16 September and again from 24 November to 31 December, the Amiens Cathedral lights up for a stunning 20-minute light and sound display.
+Each year, throughout the summer and in December, the Amiens Cathedral lights up for a stunning 20-minute light and sound display.

 Click here to book a hotel in Amiens